 EMS 104 - First Aid and CPR for Child Care Providers.
 One credit hour.
 Prepares personnel in the childhood education and other childcare fields to respond to emergencies involving children.
 This course meets all local, state, and federal requirements for first aid and CPR training of child care providers.
 This course uses the National Green Cross curriculum.
 (Repeatable for credit.)

 EMS 105 - Emergency Medical Responder.
-Five credit hours.
-This 75-hour course of instruction provides initial basic prehospital lifesaving knowledge and skills.
-First responders are individuals trained to assess patients and provide emergency care.
-This course meets or exceeds the National EMS Education Standards and New Mexico Scope of Practice.
-Upon successful completion of this course, students will be eligible for licensure with the New Mexico EMS Bureau and/or National Registry of EMTs.
-Students will also be issued an American Heart Association BLS Provider Card.
+Two credit hours.
+An entry-level course, which prepares students to respond to and provide care for ill or injured patients.
+It includes an overview of the human body, specified basic life support, airway management, trauma, medical and environmental emergencies, medical/legal, emergency operations and other related topics.
+Corequisite: EMS 105L